 Omar Al-Ibrahim, MD, FAAP

-Dr. Al-Ibrahim is Chief of the Division of Pediatric Critical Care, Director of the Pediatric Critical Care Medicine Fellowship, and Medical Director of the ECMO and Apheresis programs at Women & Children’s Hospital of Buffalo (WCHOB).
-He is also a Clinical Assistant Professor of Pediatrics at the University at Buffalo School of Medicine and Biomedical Sciences.
+Dr. Al-Ibrahim is chief of the Division of Pediatric Critical Care, director of the Pediatric Critical Care Medicine Fellowship, and medical director of the ECMO and Apheresis programs at Women & Children’s Hospital of Buffalo (WCHOB).
+He is also clinical assistant professor of pediatrics at the University at Buffalo Jacobs School of Medicine and Biomedical Sciences.
 Dr. Al-Ibrahim is board certified in both Pediatrics and Pediatric Critical Care Medicine.
 His special interests include mechanical ventilation and acute lung injury, non-invasive ventilation (RTX ventilators), plasmapheresis in pediatric sepsis, and extracorporeal life support.

 A native of Jordan, Dr. Al-Ibrahim earned his doctorate in medicine from Jordan University of Science & Technology in Irbid, Jordan.
 He completed a residency in pediatrics at St. Joseph’s Children Hospital in Paterson, NJ, where he was named Chief Resident for his final year of training.
 He completed a fellowship in Pediatric Critical Care Medicine at Women & Children’s Hospital of Buffalo.